Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Non-Hermitian Floquet theory of parametric oscillators

 where $\inte$ (here and throughout the paper) denotes an arbitrary positive integer.
 Since such collisions are the precursor to the eigenvalues moving off the unit circle, they are termed unstable degeneracies.

-When parametric modulation is turned on ($\delta > 0$) the eigenvalues of $U(t; \delta)$ are approximately equal to those of $U(t;\delta \to 0)$ by continuity~\footnote{Continuity of $U(t;\delta)$ as a function of $\delta$ is guaranteed by the continuity of $H(t;\delta)$ as a function of $\delta$ (see Section II.1.3 of Ref.~\cite{YakubovichStarzhinskii})}.
+When parametric modulation is turned on ($\delta > 0$) the eigenvalues of $U(t; \delta)$ are approximately equal to those of $U(t;\delta \to 0)$ by continuity~\footnote{Continuity of $U(t;\delta)$ as a function of $\delta$ is a consequence of the continuity of $H(t;\delta)$ as a function of $\delta$ (see Section II.1.3 of Ref.~\cite{YakubovichStarzhinskii})}.
 Generically (in the absence of additional symmetries inhibiting them), they move off the unit circle at values of time near the unstable degeneracies, \eqnref{eq:generalCondition}.
 If the system is parametrically modulated with such time-periods, these eigenvalues moving off the unit circle would precisely be the Floquet multipliers.
 Thus parametric resonance is expected whenever the modulation time-period $T$ satisfies \eqnref{eq:generalCondition} for small modulation strengths.
-As the modulation strength increases, resonances will be present for a range of modulation time-periods around $\inte \frac{2\pi}{\Omega_i+\Omega_j}$ that grows with $\delta$.
 As \subfigref{fig:krein}{b} and \subfiglabel{d} illustrate, parametric resonances occur in pairs with one Floquet multiplier moving outward from the unit circle signaling amplification ($|\lambda(T)| > 1$) whereas its partner moves inward signaling damping ($|\lambda(T)| < 1$).

 The collision of eigenvalues associated with partners of the same normal mode, eg. $e^{-i\Omega_i t} \to e^{+i \Omega_i t}$, occurs on the real axis at values of time $t \sim \inte \frac{\pi}{\Omega_i}$.
 At even values of $\inte$, the eigenvalues meet at $+1$ (\subfigref{fig:krein}{a}), and the frequencies of the nascent amplified/damped modes are locked to the modulation frequency (see \appref{app:floquet}).
 At odd values of $\inte$, the collision happens at a value of $-1$, and the frequency of the modes is locked to double the modulation frequency.
 These two cases typically lead to tangent (saddle-node) bifurcations and period-doubling bifurcations, respectively, when nonlinearity is added to the system~\cite{howard1987symplectic}.
 If the eigenvalues associated with different normal modes meet, the collision of a pair of eigenvalues ($e^{-i\Omega_i t} \to e^{+i \Omega_j t}$ for example) is accompanied by a collision of the complex-conjugate eigenvalues, i.e., $e^{ +i\Omega_i t} \to e^{-i \Omega_j t}$ (as shown schematically in \subfigref{fig:krein}{c}).
 We note that for a single oscillator with natural frequency $\Omega$, the resonance condition from Hill's equation of $T = \inte \pi/\Omega$ is recovered.